Homotopy Type of Intersections of Real Bruhat Cells in Dimension 6: Wiring Diagram Decomposition

-Note that the \textbf{tourist} is an inversion that does not impact the possibility of applying the click operation; it is only affected by the click.
+Note that the \textbf{tourist} is an inversion that does not affect the component; it just gets affected.
 One could say that the inversion only observes what is happening, like a tourist.

 The move involves separating the wiring diagram into two parts in such a way that the inversion $a_{i_k}$ is in one of the two parts, the wires that were cut are then reconnected to the dots that do not have a wire entering or leaving.
 The other part is obtained by connecting the wires that we have cut.